pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 Payable RPCs, such as `FormNewContract` or `Read` (which is essentially download), currently implement a form of direct payment.
 This direct payment is done by exchanging money through updating and signing a contract revision.
-All of the RPCs which currently support this "direct payment method" could eventually also support the new "ephemeral payment method".
+All the RPCs which currently support this "direct payment method" could eventually also support the new "ephemeral payment method".

-Note that an RPC with an ephemeral account as payment method which is not prefunded will block until the account holds enough funds to successfully complete the RPC.
+Note that an RPC with an ephemeral account as payment method which is not pre-funded will block until the account holds enough funds to successfully complete the RPC.
 This blocked request will expire and resolve in failure after a certain timeout.

 - `listPaymentDestinations`
-  This RPC will return all of the possible payment destinations a payment hub offers.
+  This RPC will return all the possible payment destinations a payment hub offers.
 The result of this request is aggregated across multiple payment hubs and thus forms network topology.
 The `TopologyBuilder` does this.

 - `fundEphemeralAccount`
   This RPC funds an ephemeral account on a host.
-It requires an amount of SC that needs to be prefunded as well as a contract id.
+It requires an amount of SC that needs to be pre-funded as well as a contract id.
 This RPC requires payment as it effectively credits money to an account.

 - `forwardEphemeralPayment`